howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

   end
 end
 ```
-Likewise, once we have users signed up, perhaps we use a `SessionsController` or `AuthController` to handle logging in and out, something like:
+Likewise, once we have users signed up, perhaps we use a `SessionsController` to handle logging in and out, something like:

 ```ruby
 # POST /login